 - Calvin killing William Henry Harrison in The Tales of Alvin Maker.

-- In Magic: The Gathering, Volrath, the Big Bad (actually The Dragon, but for all intents and purposes) of the Weatherlight saga is missing and presumed dead after a climactic showdown near the end of the first half of the story.
+- In Magic: The Gathering, Volrath, The Heavy of the Weatherlight saga is missing and presumed dead after a climactic showdown near the end of the first half of the story.
 When he reappears midway through the second half, in sufficiently badass and grandiose fashion, it's only to be killed in a one on one duel to the death by Crovax, who becomes the new Ascendent Evincar.

 - Happens in the Warrior Cats novel The Darkest Hour, the final book of the original series.
 Tigerstar, the main villain of the series, obtains the assistance of an insane cat called Scourge, and his followers "BloodClan", in the prologue.
 Scourge isn't mentioned again until the supposed Final Battle, where Tigerstar calls him for aid.
 However, after the protagonist Firestar tells Scourge about Tigerstar's treachery, Scourge realizes that Tigerstar is a terrible boss to have.
 Stating "Nothing will control me", Scourge rips Tigerstar apart, killing him many times in one blow.
 Scourge goes on to become the villain of the book.